VigneshVSV/hololinked/README.md

         self._wavelengths = self.device.wavelengths().tolist()
 ```

-Methods that are neither get-set of properties nor decorated with action decorator remain as plain python methods.
+Methods that are neither get-set of properties nor decorated with action decorator remain as plain python methods and are not accessible on the network.

-Again, in WoT Terminology, such a method becomes specified as an action affordance:
+In WoT Terminology, again, such a method becomes specified as an action affordance:

 ```JSON
 "connect": {